dlfsdev/PointsLib/README.md

 PointsLib
 =========

-Demo Winforms/C#/C++ project that solves a variety of classic problems in the 2D plane
+Demo Winforms/C#/C++ project that solves a variety of classic problems in the 2D plane.

+Since this is intended as a demonstration, a number of features are overengineered.
+This is by design.

 Currently capable of solving:
 -Closest pair